 Just across the street from campus, Christian Witness Commons (CWC) is the newest addition to the Sacred Heart Universities residential facilities.
-It houses almost exclusively sophomores and consists of three buildings: Jean Donovan Hall, Oscar Romero Hall and Dorothy Day Hall.
+It houses sophomores and freshmen in 2014-14.
+It consists of three buildings: Jean Donovan Hall, Oscar Romero Hall and Dorothy Day Hall.
 CWC is home to Holy Grounds coffee and sandwich shop and a fitness center located in Donovan Hall.
 Christian Witness Commons offers suite-style living, with each suite offering a kitchenette, study lounge, and comfortable living space that gives sophomore students greater independence while still keeping them connected to SHU's campus.

 - Over 300 sophomore residential students in three buildings

 - 12 suites per building

 - 24 hour security presence at the front desk

 - Card swipe entry at the main entrance